omgnetwork/OIP/0001-purpose-and-guidelines.md

 ## OIP Formats and Templates

-OIPs should be written in [markdown] format.
+OIPs should be written in [Markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) format.
-Image files should be included in a subdirectory of the `assets` folder for that OIP as follow: `assets/oip-X` (for oip **X**).
+Image files should be included in a subdirectory of the `assets` folder for that OIP as follow: `assets/oip-X` (for oip X).
 When linking to an image in the OIP, use relative links such as `../assets/oip-X/image.png`.

 ### OIP Header Preamble